New Kent High School

 New Kent High School is a public high school located in New Kent, Virginia, east of Richmond.
-Athletic teams compete in the Virginia High School League's AA Bay Rivers District in Region I.
+Athletic teams compete in the Virginia High School League's Bay Rivers District in Group 3A.

 The school relocated to a new facility for the 2008–2009 school year.
 Before that, it occupied the location of the current New Kent Middle School, and before that, that of the historic high school.
-The school is well known as being a state powerhouse in wrestling – taking home the district title for the previous 10 years and securing the programs first state title in 2018.
+The school is known as a state powerhouse in wrestling; their program won the Group 3A state title four years in a row, from 2019 to 2022, and was runner-up in 2023 and 2024.
+New Kent has also won seven consecutive regional wrestling championships as of 2024.